Performance toolkit

 The service worker's lifecycle is completely separate from the web page.
 It will be terminated when not in use, and restarted when necessary.

-The three steps that we’re going to follow are registering the service worker, installing it, caching and returning requests.
+The three steps that we're going to follow are registering the service worker, installing it, and caching and returning requests.

 Register the service worker